 To make IP multicast work between DMVPN spokes, you’d need to configure multicast propagation between them with the ip nhrp map multicast remote-spoke-NBMA command.
 In a small DMVPN network where you need IP multicast only between a handful of spokes, that might even work; obviously this trick does not scale for a number of reasons:

 Network World has published another masterpiece last week: FAQ: What is OpenFlow and why is it needed?
 Following the physics-changing promises made during the Open Network Foundation launch, one would hope to get some straight facts; obviously things don’t work that way.
 Let’s walk through some of the points.
 While most of them might not be too incorrect from an oversimplified perspective, they do over-hype a potentially useful technology way out of proportions.

 NW: “OpenFlow is a programmable network protocol designed to manage and direct traffic among routers and switches from various vendors.”
 This one is just a tad misleading.
 OpenFlow is actually a protocol that allows a controller to download forwarding tables into one or more switches.
 Whether that manages or directs traffic depends on what controller is programmed to do.

 Are you ever asked to use a layer-2 Data Center Interconnect to implement distributed active-active firewalls, supposedly solving all the L3 issues and asymmetrical-traffic-flow-over-stateful-firewalls problems?
-Don’t be surprised; for example, a year ago I was stupid enough (or maybe just blinded by the L2 glitter) to draw the following diagram illustrating a sample use of VPLS services:
+Don’t be surprised; I was stupid enough (or maybe just blinded by the L2 glitter) in 2010 to draw the following diagram illustrating a sample use of VPLS services: